 When making moves intended to boost your credit score, be aware that one change can affect many items on your credit report.

-Closing two credit card accounts lowers the number of open revolving accounts, which will generally improve your score.
+Closing two credit card accounts lower the number of open revolving accounts, which will generally improve your score.
 But it also decreases the total amount of credit, resulting in a higher utilization rate which generally lowers scores, Experian notes.

-“If you have negative information on your credit report, such as late payments, a public record item (e.g., bankruptcy) or too many inquiries, you may want to pay your bills and wait,” Experian advises.
+“If you have negative information on your credit reports, such as late payments, a public record item (e.g., bankruptcy) or too many inquiries, you may want to pay your bills and wait,” Experian advises.
 “Time is your ally in improving your credit scores.
 There is no quick fix for bad credit scores.”

 For more helpful tips on monitoring and boosting your credit score, see “Improve your credit score and get better rates on student loan refinancing.”